 Foods You Should Avoid

-When we make our lists for the week, we want to limit or avoid certain categories of food.
-For example, process foods are high in additives, preservatives, sodium, added sugar, and often fat.
+When you make your list for the week, you should try to limit or avoid certain categories of food.
+For example, processed foods are high in additives, preservatives, sodium, added sugar, and often fat.
 This makes it harder for your body to digest them, leaving you feeling more tired and nutrient deficient.
 A good tip is to look for products that contain less than five ingredients you can pronounce on the label.

 Some examples of processed foods include breakfast cereals, bread, savory snacks, biscuits, etc.

 Additionally, many processed foods are high in sugars or contain artificial sweeteners like aspartame if they are sugar-free.
 It is important to avoid sugary food and artificial sweeteners as much as you can, and instead, gravitate towards natural sugars, which you can find in fruit.